Common Challenges When Working with APIs and How to Overcome Them

 How to Overcome It:

-- Stay Updated: Subscribe to the API provider’s newsletters, blogs, or changelogs to stay informed about updates and deprecations.
+- Stay informed: Subscribe to the API provider’s updates or changelogs to stay aware of version changes and deprecations.

 6. Data Format and Parsing Issues